danielchang2002/GMWI-webtool/supplementary/pipeline/README.md

 # Pipeline

-Prior to using GMHI-webtool, users must profile their stool metagenomes (.fastq).
-The following is the pipeline used to preprocess and profile the stool metagenomes used to compute GMHI.
+Prior to using GMHI-webtool, users must run MetaPhlAn2 on their stool metagenome sample (.fastq).
+The following describes the pipeline used to preprocess and profile stool metagenomes.
 Users should follow this pipeline closely to ensure GMHI is computed correctly.
-For brevity, this pipeline assumes that paired end metagenomes are used.
+For brevity, this pipeline assumes that paired-end sequences are used.

 1. Setup
 ```bash